samuel-williams-ed/Week_04_day_3_paired_programming_full_stack_development/one_to_many_lab.md

 Your task is to model a Flask app which contains 2 classes that have a One To Many relationship.

+- Authors
+--- id
+--- name
+--- age
+--- fav_motto

-- Authors and Books
+- Books
+--- id
+--- title
+--- author

 ## MVP

 In your application you should be able to perform the following actions:

-* View all Books along with detail of the Author (name/title/etc)
+> View all Books along with detail of the Author (name/title/etc)
-* Delete a Book
+> Delete a Book

+# make html page
+# make html handler - 'controllers'
+# feed all books list into html

 ### Extensions